Kavanaugh awaits fate as senators read FBI report

 Voters and voting

-Republican Majority Leader Mitch McConnell meanwhile set in motion a process designed to lead to a procedural vote on Kavanaugh's nomination on Friday, that would possibly lead to a final vote as early as the following day.
+Senate Judiciary Committee Chairman Chuck Grassley confirmed Thursday morning that the committee received the supplemental background check, and Republican Majority Leader Mitch McConnell has set in motion a process designed to lead to a procedural vote on Kavanaugh's nomination on Friday that would possibly lead to a final vote as early as the following day.

 The six days that have elapsed since the hearing have only made the confirmation showdown for President Donald Trump's pick more divisive and deepened the cavern of mistrust between Republicans and Democrats on Capitol Hill, just five weeks before midterm elections.